nllz/IRTF-HRPC/draft-research.md

 Many threats, enablers and risks are linked to different rights.
 This is not unsurprising if one takes into account that human rights are interrelated, interdependent and indivisible.
 Here however we're not discussing all human rights because not all human rights are relevant to ICTs in general and protocols and standards in particular {{Bless}}.
 This is by no means an attempt to cherry picks rights, if other rights seem relevant, please contact the authors and/or the hrpc mailinglist.

 ### Guidelines for human rights considerations
-This section provides guidance for document authors in the form of a questionnaire about protocols being designed.
+This section provides guidance for document authors in the form of a questionnaire about protocols and their (potential) impact.
 The questionnaire may be useful at any point in the design process, particularly after document authors have developed a high-level protocol model as described in {{RFC4101}}.

-There should be some discussion of potential human rights risks arising from potential misapplications of the protocol or technology described in the RFC.
+Protocols and Internet Standard might benefit from a documented discussion of potential human rights risks arising from potential misapplications of the protocol or technology described in the RFC.
 This might be coupled with an Applicability Statement for that RFC.

 Note that the guidance provided in this section does not recommend specific practices.
 The range of protocols developed in the IETF is too broad to make recommendations about particular uses of data or how human rights might be balanced against other design goals.
 However, by carefully considering the answers to the following questions, document authors should be able to produce a comprehensive analysis that can serve as the basis for discussion on whether the protocol adequately protects against specific human rights threats.
-This guidance is meant to help the thought process of a human rights analysis; it does not provide specific directions for how to write a human rights protocol considerations section (following the example set in {{RFC6973}}).
+This guidance is meant to help the thought process of a human rights analysis; it does not provide specific directions for how to write a human rights protocol considerations section (following the example set in {{RFC6973}}), and the addition of a human rights protocol considerations section has also not yet been proposed.

 #### Technical concepts as they relate to human rights

 ##### Connectivity
 Question(s):
 Does your protocol add application-specific functions to intermediary nodes?
-Could this functionality also be added to end nodes instead of intermediary nodes?
+Could this functionality be added to end nodes instead of intermediary nodes?

 Explanation:
 The end-to-end principle {{Saltzer}} which aims to extend characteristics of a protocol or system as far as possible within the system, or in other words 'the intelligence is end to end rather than hidden in the network' {{RFC1958}}.
 Middleboxes (which can be Content Delivery Networks, Firewalls, NATs or other intermediary nodes that provide other 'services' than routing), and the protocols guiding them, influence individuals' ability to communicate online freely and privately.
 The potential for abuse and intentional and unintentional censoring and limiting permissionless innovation, and thus ultimately the impact of middleboxes on the Internet as a place of unfiltered, unmonitored freedom of speech, is real.